Julian Nagelsmann

-Julian Nagelsmann (born 23 July 1987) is a German professional football manager and former football player who is the head coach of Bayern Munich.
-Prior to managing Bayern, he managed 1899 Hoffenheim and RB Leipzig.
+Julian Nagelsmann (born 23 July 1987) is a German professional football coach who is currently the manager of the Germany national team.
+He has previously managed TSG Hoffenheim, RB Leipzig and Bayern Munich in the Bundesliga.

-Known for his versatility with formations, maintaining possession, and implementing gegenpress, Nagelsmann is considered to be one of the best young managers in world football.
+Born in Bavaria, Nagelsmann retired as a footballer at age 20 after a succession of injuries.
+In 2010, he began his coaching career as a youth coach at TSG Hoffenheim, eventually coaching their first team in 2015, where he led them to a third-place finish in the Bundesliga and Champions League qualification.
+He departed Hoffenheim in 2019 and was appointed at fellow Bundesliga club RB Leipzig, reaching the semi-finals of the UEFA Champions League in 2020.

+Nagelsmann was appointed by Bayern Munich in 2021 for a world record managerial transfer worth €25 million (£21.7 million), making him the most expensive manager ever.
+He won the Bundesliga title in his debut season, but was dismissed as manager from the club in March 2023.

+In September 2023, he was appointed as the coach of the Germany national team.

 Early life

 Nagelsmann was born on 23 July 1987 in Landsberg am Lech, Bavaria.
-He played for FC Augsburg and 1860 Munich at youth level, and was the captain of Munich's U17 team.
-In the 2006–07 season, he was part of the second team but could not play a single match due to injuries.
+He played for FC Augsburg and 1860 Munich at youth level, and was the captain of Munich's U19 team.
+In the 2006–07 season, he was part of the second team but made no appearances due to injuries.
 Nagelsmann returned to Augsburg for the 2007–08 season coached by Thomas Tuchel, but injured his knee and meniscus for the second time, damaging the cartilage.
 As a result, he decided to end his footballing career at the age of 20.
 He had already assisted his head coach Thomas Tuchel as a scout in the first half of 2008.
 He studied business administration in university for four semesters until he transferred to sports science.
-Then he concentrated on coaching, returning to his former club 1860 Munich as an assistant to Alexander Schmidt for Munich's U17 team from 2008 to 2010.
+He then concentrated on coaching, returning to his former club 1860 Munich as an assistant to Alexander Schmidt for Munich's U17 team from 2008 to 2010.

 Coaching career

 Early career

-Nagelsmann joined 1899 Hoffenheim's youth academy in 2010 and coached different youth teams in the following years.
+Nagelsmann joined TSG Hoffenheim's youth academy in 2010 and coached different youth teams in the following years.
 He was an assistant coach during Hoffenheim's 2012–13 season, and up until 11 February 2016, was coaching the club's U19 team.
 He coached Hoffenheim's U19 "junior team" to win the 2013–14 Under 19 Bundesliga title.
-During his time as assistant coach, goalkeeper Tim Wiese nicknamed Nagelsmann "Mini-Mourinho."
+During his time as assistant coach, goalkeeper Tim Wiese nicknamed Nagelsmann "Mini-Mourinho".